Journalism Guidelines

 What are examples of the journalism you support?

-Another grant recipient is Bridge magazine, a nonprofit news organization operated by the Center for Michigan.
-Our funding has supported Bridge’s coverage of the environment and other key issues behind public policy and civic life in Michigan.
+Another grant recipient is Bridge Michigan, a statewide news organization, and its sister newsroom, Bridge Detroit, both operated by the nonprofit Center for Michigan.
+Our funding has supported Bridge’s coverage of politics and government, the environment, and other key issues behind public policy and civic life in Michigan.

 Do you provide general operating support for news organizations?